akka/akka/akka-docs/src/main/paradox/scala/remoting.md

 # Remoting

-For an introduction of remoting capabilities of Akka please see [Location Transparency]().
+For an introduction of remoting capabilities of Akka please see @ref[Location Transparency](general/remoting.md).

 @@@ note